 (7) The pages and plates of the work cited appear always at the end of the reference, preceded by a colon (:).

 (8) For a website cited in the References, it is important to include the last date when it was accessed by the author of the manuscript, as it can be moved or deleted from that address in the future.
-For this reason, whenever a work is available both online and as a paper printed document, the latter should always be cited, followed optionally by the online reference, and if a choice exists between two equivalent references, the printed one should be preferred.
+For this reason, whenever work is available both online and as a paper-printed document, the latter should always be cited, followed optionally by the online reference, and if a choice exists between two equivalent references, the printed one should be preferred.

 Other important points

 Legends of illustrations should be listed after the list of references.
 Small illustrations should be grouped into plates.
 When preparing illustrations, authors should bear in mind that the journal has a printed area size of 25 cm × 17 cm and is printed on A4 paper.
 For specimen illustration, stipple, shaded or line drawings are preferred, although good quality black and white or colour photographs are also acceptable.

 Tables, if any, should be given at the end of the manuscript.
 Please make the table in the simplest way, i.e., only using the Tab key, not the Space bar, so the cells, rows and columns can remain aligned when font size and width of the table are changed.
 Please also avoid to draw solid lines, either horizontal, vertical, or as borders.
 Our typesetters can easily convert this to a proper format.